rubenwardy/minetest_modding_book/_en/advmap/biomesdeco.md

     </figcaption>
 </figure>

-Visualising Biome Boundaries Fine tuning heat and humidity values for biomes is easier if you can visualise the relationship between the biomes you are using.
+Fine tuning heat and humidity values for biomes is easier if you can visualise the relationship between the biomes you are using.
 This is most important if you are creating a full set of your own biomes, but can also be helpful if you are adding a biome to an existing set.